 EMT to Police Officer: Career Guide for Joining the Force

-How to Become a Police Officer: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Police Officer: Duties, Requirements, Certifications, Job Outlook, and Salary

-The world needs more good police officers, and your training as an EMT may help you become just that.
-While the connection between police officer and EMT may not be immediately clear, there are several.
+It’s a fact; the world simply needs more good police officers, and your training as an EMT may help you fill that need.
+While the common ground between being a police officer and being an EMT may not be immediately clear, there are a number of similarities.

-Police are typically the first to respond to an emergency, sometimes arriving minutes (or longer) before an ambulance, and sometimes, those emergencies require emergency medical experience.
-Injuries are also common during a police officer’s shift—there may be victims of crimes, injuries during an arrest, and the officers themselves can be hurt in the line of duty.
-Knowing how to treat those injuries makes a police officer with EMT training incredibly valuable.
+Police are typically the first to respond in emergency situations, sometimes arriving minutes (or more) ahead of an ambulance.
+And sometimes, given the wide range of possibilities out there, those emergencies require emergency medical experience.
+And more.
+Injuries are also common occurrences during a police officer’s shift—they may include victims of crimes, injuries obtained during an arrest, and the officers themselves can even be hurt in the line of duty.
+Knowing how to treat those injuries makes a police officer with EMT training an incredibly valuable team member.

 One Step Ahead

-Most areas of law enforcement and security require you to undergo some basic medical training once hired.
-With your EMT certification, you’ll be ahead of the police academy class by already possessing the foundational knowledge that one acquires from basic medical training.
+Most areas of law enforcement and security require you to undergo some level of basic medical training once you’ve been hired.
+With your EMT certification, you’ll be ahead of the rest of your police academy class by already possessing the foundational knowledge covered in basic medical training.

-Surprisingly, only a handful of recruits enter the police academy with EMT or paramedic experience.
+Surprisingly, only a handful of recruits enter the police academy with a background of EMT or paramedic experience.
 The authors of “Pre-hospital and Disaster Medicine” conducted a survey among Law Enforcement officers to determine their level of medical education.

 The results?

-An overwhelming number of law enforcement officers only had CPR and First Aid skills.
+An overwhelming number of law enforcement officers only had CPR and First Aid skills—putting them well behind the skill and knowledge level of licensed EMTs.
 (Source: PDM Medicine)

 - 69% had First Responder Training (CPR and First –aid)